jakubDoka/the-worst-midustry-plugin/README.md

 - [x] database - plugin is using postgres database
   - [x] user account - every player has his own account and unique identifier
     - [x] password - user have right to maintain multiple accounts if he adds a password to them
-    - [x] a custom name - user can change his name in game by command, plugin will remember his name
+    - [x] a custom name - user can change his name in the_worst_one.game by command, plugin will remember his name
   - [x] bans - subnet and uuid bans
     - [ ] vpn - vpn detection with some free apy
   - [x] profile - player has his own profile that is viewable
     - [x] stats - plugin is counting player actions and saving then to database
-  - [x] full control - modifying database can be done from server terminal, game or discord
+  - [x] full control - modifying database can be done from server terminal, the_worst_one.game or discord
   - [x] /search - searching in a database can be performed by any player
   - [x] /mapmanager - command to manage maps.
 They ase stored in database and can be e enabled or disabled.
     - [ ] map stats - serves should track statistics to convey what maps should be removed.
 - [x] configurations - plugin is highly configurable, all ranks can be defined by the owner of server
-  - [x] /configure - gives ability to modify json config file from command like game and discord
+  - [x] /configure - gives ability to modify json config file from command like the_worst_one.game and discord
     - [x] reloading - configuration can be reloaded while server is running
 - [x] discord bot - plugin has connected discord bot
-  - [x] live chat - connects discord channel on discord with in-game chat
+  - [x] live chat - connects discord channel on discord with in-the_worst_one.game chat
   - [x] rank log - for rank change reports
   - [x] command log - for command use logging
   - [x] linking - ability to link your discord account with plugin account
 - [x] ranks - way of administration
   - [x] customizable - player can choose witch rank to play with
-  - [x] rank info - /ranks is in-game command that can show what ranks you obtained or yor progress towards obtaining them
+  - [x] rank info - /ranks is in-the_worst_one.game command that can show what ranks you obtained or yor progress towards obtaining them
   - [x] quests - you can obtain ranks by quests
     - [x] stats - all your stats in profile can be used as quest
     - [x] relations - rank ca be obtained only if you already have some ranks